 In women ovarian cancer, an ovarian cyst or PID (pelvic inflammatory disease) from a Chlamydia or gonorrhea infection could cause right lower abdominal pain.
 A tubal pregnancy of the right tube could also be behind such pain and a pregnancy test should be done to rule that out.

 Males can develop testicular torsion, a painful condition that in the testicular area with radiating pain into the lower left or right abdomen depending on which side it is on.
 A right inguinal hernia can develop following a heavy lifting incidence that can rupture the weak abdominal wall internally and allow a small bowel loop to force its way down the right inguinal canal.
-A surgeon has to see this patient within 4 to 6 hours to rescue the affected bowel and move it back into the abdominal cavity.
-The hole in the abdominal wall is closed during the same hernia repair procedure to prevent future problems.
-The times of wearing hernia trusses in the past are long gone.
+A surgeon has only a limited time, namely 4 to 6 hours to rescue the bowel of this patient.
+The surgeon will move the small bowel loop back into the abdominal cavity.
+Subsequently he will close the hole in the abdominal wall during the same hernia repair procedure to prevent future problems.
+The times of wearing hernia trusses in the past are over.
 The earlier you attend to a hernia problem, the better as with age the surgical risk is increasing.

 An ileus can happen with an inguinal hernia where the gut stops working.
 Sometimes an ileus develops when there had been previous abdominal surgery and a bowel loop (small bowel or large intestine) gets caught in adhesions (=scar tissue) from prior surgery leading to bowel obstruction.
 This is an acute emergency requiring hospitalization.